 You can exercise your rights by calling 1-800-983-4587 (toll free) or by completing and submitting the webform found here.
 In accordance with applicable law, you may only make a personal information request twice in a 12-month period.
 We will respond to any personal information request within 45 days of receiving it.

 VERIFICATION: We value the security and confidentiality of your Personal Information.
 Therefore, if you exercise your right to notice, right of access, or right to deletion, we must first verify your identify to make sure that you are the person about whom we have collected Personal Information.
 We will verify every request carefully.

 You may also authorize someone else to submit these requests on your behalf.
-To do so, you may designate directly with us another person who may act on your behalf by providing us with a notarized copy of power of attorney, or ask the authorized agent to provide us with a copy of your written permission and a scanned copy of their own government-issued ID.
+To do so, you may designate another person who may act on your behalf by providing us with a notarized copy of power of attorney, or ask the authorized agent to provide us with a copy of your written permission and a scanned copy of their own government-issued ID.

 For each of the categories of Personal Information listed below, here are: (1) the definition of each category; (2) the source(s) we collect such PI from; (3) our purpose(s) for collecting or sharing the PI; (4) the third parties to whom we disclose the PI; and (5) the third parties to whom we sell the PI, if any.